Tech sexism: should the US learn from India, or India from the US?

 India

 Ola is the Indian Uber in more ways than it being a ride-hailing app, having also been hamstrung by sexism.
-Last year the company released an advert in which male character says “my girlfriend costs Rs 525 per km but Ola Micro costs just Rs 6 per km” which, predictably and rightly, provoked a backlash from activists.
+Last year the company released an advert in which a male character says “my girlfriend costs Rs 525 per km but Ola Micro costs just Rs 6 per km” which, predictably and rightly, provoked a backlash from activists.
 During a subsequent Ola town hall meeting, executives asked employees whether they thought the ad was sexist and, upon seeing a number of raised hands, one exec responded “My wife didn’t find the ad offensive, so I am not sure what you’re talking about”.

 While sexism is clearly a problem in the US tech industry, a set of events like the aforementioned – which speak not only to sexism but a normality in appearing sexist – would probably be unthinkable in the US.
 It’s difficult to imagine the ad ever making it to concept stage, and whichever exec might offer such a retort as the above would have to be fired in the most unceremonial way possible.